-The Preliminary Examination is a broad-based written examination covering the didactic material presented during the first year's course work.
+The Preliminary Examination is a broad-based, two day written examination covering the didactic material presented during the first-year course work.
 The exact format of the examination, time and number of questions, may change on an annual basis.
-For students matriculating into the Pharmacology Ph.D.
-Training Program, a major focus of the examination will be on material presented as a subset of questions based on the Pharmacology Ph.D.
-Training Program required courses (Principles of Pharmacology, and Receptors and Cell Signaling) which must be answered.
-Assuming successful completion of the Preliminary Examination requirement, a student may immediately begin work in a thesis laboratory and become eligible to take the University Comprehensive Examination.
-For a student entering the Pharmacology Ph.D.
-Training Program from the Biomedical Sciences Program (BSP), the student may choose to take the Pharmacology exam if they have taken the appropriate coursework, or, they may choose to take any other AMC basic science program-administered preliminary exam, under an agreement of reciprocity.
-Regardless, a passing grade is required in order to be permitted to select a mentor in the Pharmacology Ph.D.
-Training Program and to begin thesis work within the Program.
+For students matriculating into PharMM, a major focus of the examination will be on material presented as a subset of questions based on the PharMM required courses (Principles of Pharmacology and Receptors and Cell Signaling).
+Assuming successful completion of the Preliminary Examination requirement, a student may immediately begin work in a thesis laboratory and the milestone is one requirement to be eligible to take the University Comprehensive Examination.
+For a student entering PharMM from the Biomedical Sciences Program (BSP), the student may choose to take the Pharmacology exam if they have taken the appropriate coursework, or, they may choose to take any other CU Anschutz basic science program-administered preliminary exam, under an agreement of reciprocity.
+Regardless, a passing grade is required in order to be permitted to select a mentor in PharMM and to begin thesis work within the Program.
+The Preliminary Exam is taken under an expectation of the highest academic integrity, subject to the Graduate School honor code (see Appendix D).